-Brooks, who plays for Handley High School out of Roanoke, Alabama, has a very, very bright future on the gridiron.
-The 6-foot-5, 240-pound defensive end currently has a higher composite score than former Alabama star prep players T.J.
-Yeldon, D.J.
-Fluker, JaMarcus Rusell, Kerryon Johnson and current Auburn Tigers quarterback Bo Nix.
+Brooks, a four-star recruit who played for Handley High School in Roanoke, Alabama, has a very, very bright future on the gridiron.
+The 6-foot-5, 240-pound weakside defensive end is ferocious on the field and only getting better.

 Dylan Brooks Highlights

-Brooks has the type of physical attributes that college football coaches are looking for.
-Height, speed and flexibility are all important for defensive ends who make it their job to disrupt the quarterback.
+Dylan Brooks has the type of physical attributes that college football coaches are looking for.
+Height, speed, and flexibility are all important for defensive ends, who make it their job to disrupt the quarterback.

 As a sophomore in 2018, Brooks was a threat along the defensive line.
-He registered nine sacks, 27 tackles, two quarterback hurries and one fumble recovery, per MaxPreps.
-Handley struggled, finishing 5-6 that season.
+He registered nine sacks, 55 tackles, two quarterback hurries, and one fumble recovery, per MaxPreps.

-This article was originally published November 14, 2019.
-It was updated following the 2019 season and Brooks’ verbal commitment to Tennessee.
+This article was originally published November 14, 2019 before updating.